alantgeo/vicmap2osm/README.md

 ### Stage 3 - New addresses without conflicts

 `bin/upload.sh` is the script used to perform the actual uploads into OSM.
-For each import candidate (by candidate category by state) there is one OSM Changeset created.
+For each import candidate (by candidate category by suburb) there is one OSM Changeset created.

-This makes it easier for anyone to review uploads in OSMCha or similar.
+This makes it easier for anyone to review uploads in OSMCha and other tools.

 The changeset comment used is